halex5000/ld-articles/LaunchDarkly Svelte/Svelte.md

 # Getting Started with Svelte and LaunchDarkly

 If you're a frontend and/or JavaScript developer, chances are you've heard of [Svelte](https://svelte.dev/).
-In fact, if the latest [State of JavaScript survey](https://2021.stateofjs.com/en-US/libraries/front-end-frameworks) is to be believed, there's a good chance that you want to give it a try, as it has remained the framework JavaScript developers are most interested in two years in a row.
+In fact, if the latest [State of JavaScript survey](https://2021.stateofjs.com/en-US/libraries/front-end-frameworks) is accurate, there's a good chance that you want to give it a try.
+It has remained the framework JavaScript developers are most interested in two years in a row.

 In case you haven't heard of Svelte, it's a frontend framework like React and Vue, but it has a very different approach.
-Whereas React and Vue do most of their work in the browser via included scripts, Svelte pushes most of its work to the build, performing most of its work during the compile.
+Whereas React and Vue do most of their work in the browser via included scripts, Svelte pushes this to the build step, performing most of its work during the compile.
 By doing so, it aims to reduce the size of the JavaScript bundle, which can make your application lighter and also potentially improve its performance.

 The good news is that, since Svelte is just JavaScript, you don't need any framework-specific libraries to use it with LaunchDarkly – you can leverage the existing JavaScript libraries.
 Let's see how.